GrHalbgott/index-calculator/README.md

 6. If you want to search for data in a specific time period, put the required dates in "sensing period"
 7. Click on the search button (upper right of search box) and wait until the results are displayed
 8. Search for an image with full extent (no black parts) and minimal cloud cover
 9. Hover over the entry and click on the eye icon ("View product details") which appears along with other icons on the lower right side of the entry
 10. Check in the quick look window if the data seems suitable
 <br/><br/>
     > If the images you are looking for are offline, take a look at <a href="https://github.com/GrHalbgott/Plants-vs-CO2/wiki/Troubleshooting">troubleshooting - Sentinel-2 data offline</a> for some help on that problem.
-11. In the Inspector, navigate to `GRANULE/*Name of data*/IMG_DATA/` and download the folders/files you would need for the calculation of the according index (e.g. R10m/*B04.jp2 and R10m/*B08.jpg for the NDVI)
+11. In the Inspector, click on the download-arrow in the lower right corner to download the complete ZIP-file
-12. When downloaded, put the files in the `./data/raster/` folder
+12. When downloaded, extract the ZIP-file and put the new folder in the `./data/raster/` folder
 </details>
 <br/>